RealFlow/Swift-CheatSheet/README.md

   * Two Solutions:
     * Weak references
-      * Use weak when the other instance has a shorter lifetime, that is when the other instance deallocates first
+      * Use weak when the other instance can be deallocated first
     * Unowned references
       * Use unowned when the other instance has the same or longer lifetime.
   * Weak References